Assassin's Creed publications: Assassin's Creed: Mirage – A Soar of Eagles (2025)

-Assassin's Creed: Shadows – Iga no Monogatari (2025)
+Assassin's Creed: Shadows – Tales of Iga (2025–2026)

-Assassin's Creed: Shadows – Iga no Monogatari (Japanese: アサシン クリード シャドウズ 伊賀の物語, lit.
-Assassin's Creed: Shadows – Story of Iga) is a manga which serves as a prequel to Assassin's Creed Shadows, exploring the backstory of Fujibayashi Nagato, Tsuyu, and Hattori Hanzō and the formation of the first incarnation of the Kakushiba ikki.
+Assassin's Creed: Shadows – Tales of Iga (Japanese: アサシン クリード シャドウズ 伊賀の物語, Assassin's Creed: Shadows – Iga no Monogatari) is a manga which serves as a prequel to Assassin's Creed Shadows, exploring the backstories of Fujibayashi Nagato, Tsuyu, and Hattori Hanzō and the formation of the first incarnation of the Kakushiba ikki.
 The manga began serialization in Kodansha's Weekly Young Magazine on March 20, 2025.

 Assassin's Creed: Encyclopedia

 UbiWorkshop released an encyclopedia of the Assassin's Creed series in 2011.
 Initially intended as an art book, the project gathered so much material that the company decided to expand it into an encyclopedia.
 It features works of artists, such as Craig Mullins, Tavis Coburn, 123Klan, Gabz and James NG.
 Artists were given creative freedom, as they were able to create a unique Assassin from the period of their choosing.
 The art book contains a carte blanche section, which is going to contain fan-submitted artwork.

 In November 2012, to coincide with the release of Assassin's Creed III, UbiWorkshop released a second edition of the encyclopedia.
 This Edition contained an additional 120 pages of content, covering both Assassin's Creed III and Assassin's Creed: The Chain, as well as revised content based on feedback.

-The Third Edition of the Assassin's Creed: Encyclopedia is an updated hardcover edition incorporating information of characters and events from Assassin's Creed IV: Black Flag and Assassin's Creed: Brahman along with new artwork and concept art.
+The Third Edition of the Assassin's Creed: Encyclopedia is an updated hardcover edition incorporating information of characters and events from Assassin's Creed IV: Black Flag and Assassin's Creed: Brahman, along with new artwork and concept art.
 It was released worldwide on November 11, 2013, and includes 390 pages of new content and a revised version of the second edition, which is also available to purchase from UbiWorkshop.